 - Eat a minimum of 60 grams protein/day

 - Eat until you feel full but not uncomfortable or nauseous.

 - Measure out 6 ounces of food maximum, even if you feel you can eat more.

 If My Pouch Stretched, Can I Still Lose More Weight?

 Yes.
 In fact, as surprising as it may seem, pouch size has no significant difference in excess weight loss.
 Research has shown that pouch volume is not a predictor of weight loss but rather how bariatric surgery as a tool is used.

 Individuals that continued the post-op diet recommendations long term, regardless of pouch size, continued to see the best results.
-This has proven that proper use of weight loss surgery as a tool is the most important variable for successful weight loss results.
+This has proven that the proper use of weight loss surgery as a tool is the most important variable for success in ultimately reaching your goal weight.